-&lt;sup>60 And in that case, respondents justified their answers either because they are viewed as impossible to use in that specific business model or not applicable that half of the respondents did thus indicate that this indicator has a degree of relevance (40 out of the 81 respondents).
+&lt;sup>60 And in that case, respondents justified their answers either because they are viewed as impossible to use in that specific business model or not applicable relevant' and 30 as 'somewhat relevant'.
+However, this picture can be nuanced by the fact that half of the respondents did thus indicate that this indicator has a degree of relevance (40 out of the 81 respondents).